 This program is a semester-long course on the Galapagos Islands that is followed by a two-week excursion to the islands.
-In class, students will learn about the volcanic origin of the islands, and about the unique animals and plants that live there.
+In class, you will learn about the volcanic origin of the islands, and about the unique animals and plants that live there.

-There will also be snorkeling excursions where students will be in the water with sea lions, sea turtles, and if lucky, penguins and marine iguanas.
+There will also be snorkeling excursions where you will be in the water with sea lions, sea turtles, and if lucky, penguins and marine iguanas.
 Galapagos wildlife has evolved in the absence of man and the animals, therefore, are totally unafraid and can be approached closely.
 Accordingly, the opportunities for nature photography are endless.
 The trip will also include a tour of Quito, Ecuador's capitol in the Andes, and an excursion to the equator.

 RIT Students Only